 [Dr. Watts] Now that we have reviewed the normal physiology of bone, we can understand the pathogenesis of osteoporosis.
 It typically results from one or more of the following four processes:

-1) Failure to achieve peak bone mass in youth, particularly during the late teens and early 20s, due to genetic factors, a sedentary lifestyle, or a calcium or vitamin D deficiency.
+1) Failure to achieve an optimal bone mass before the age of 30, due to genetic factors, a sedentary lifestyle, or a calcium or vitamin D deficiency.
 [Saag 2019: p28A, p29A]

 2) Accelerated bone resorption, resulting in net bone loss.
 This can result from an estrogen deficiency in peri- and postmenopausal women, calcium or vitamin D deficiency, long-term glucocorticoid use, and increased inflammatory cytokine activity.
 [Saag 2019: p29F-H, p30A-B]